Why donate?

 $5000

-Covers one month's salary for a critical staff position to ensure program stability and sustainability
+Covers one month of salary for a critical staff position to ensure program stability and sustainability

 $10,000